 Find out more Hokkaido local cuisine: https://en.visit-hokkaido.jp/thingstodo/food/local/

-Shiretoko Goko lakes are a set of five small lakes scattering in Shari Town, eastern Hokkaido.
-For a short period of three weeks from late-September to mid-October, the undisturbed vegetation turns the valley into an autumn foliage destination.
+A UNESCO World Heritage site, Shiretoko Goko lakes are a set of five small lakes scattered near Shari Town in eastern Hokkaido.
+For a short period of three weeks from late-September to mid-October, the untouched foliage turns the valley into a vivid display of autumn colors.
 Traverse the elevated wooden trails and ground paths to get a glimpse of the majestic scenery.
 If luck is on your side, you may even witness Ezo-squirrels or Ezo-deers in the woods!

-The collaboration of golden larch trees surrounding the mirror-like lake surface and snow-capped mountain ranges in November is another breathtaking, yet god-given highlight.
-Don’t miss it!
+The collaboration of golden larch trees surrounding the mirror-like lake surface and snow-capped mountain ranges in November is yet another breathtaking sight, so don’t miss it!

 Shiretoko Goko Lakes

 Address: Shari Town, Shari County, Hokkaido